Click on one of these titles to jump to that blog.

 12. Green tea: My personal drink of choice!
 It’s full of antioxidants and provides Hydration.
 You should aim to hydrate with every meal or snack.
 Like I’ve said before, 64oz isn’t set in stone.
 Many people need more depending on body size, activity level or medical conditions.
 Drink as much water as you can – it is rare to drink too much water.
 Many times when we think we are hungry, we are actually thirsty.

 I hope you love these foods as much as I do!

 Until next time,

 I specialize in weight loss, so I understand the challenges and frustrations that accompany this journey.
-Today, one of those challenges I want to focus on is plateau.
+Today, one of those challenges I want to focus on is weight plateau.
 If you are unfamiliar, plateauing is the phenomenon that occurs in losing weight where an individual may see the number on the scale steadily declining for weeks/months, then it stops.
 It often feels like whatever they do, the number will not budge.
 The one thing I see often is cutting too many calories at once.
 It is common to be excited when starting a diet.
 However, this can cause a slow in metabolism which in turn, stunt weight loss and causes the plateau.
 This is one reason why I recommend seeing a professional (like a dietitian) before starting your weight loss journey.

 Here are my top 10 reasons you might be plateauing: